dotnet/docs-maui/docs/fundamentals/controltemplate.md

 </ContentPage>
 ```

-In this example, the *implicit* <xref:Microsoft.Maui.Controls.Style> is automatically applied to each `CardView` object, and sets the `ControlTemplate` property of each `CardView` to `CardViewControlTemplate`.
+In this example, the *implicit* <xref:Microsoft.Maui.Controls.Style> is automatically applied to each `CardView` object, and sets the <xref:Microsoft.Maui.Controls.ControlTemplate> property of each `CardView` to `CardViewControlTemplate`.

 For more information about styles, see [Styles](~/user-interface/styles/xaml.md).

 ## Redefine a control’s UI

-When a `ControlTemplate` is instantiated and assigned to the `ControlTemplate` property of a <xref:Microsoft.Maui.Controls.ContentView> derived custom control, or a <xref:Microsoft.Maui.Controls.ContentPage> derived page, the visual structure defined for the custom control or page is replaced with the visual structure defined in the `ControlTemplate`.
+When a <xref:Microsoft.Maui.Controls.ControlTemplate> is instantiated and assigned to the <xref:Microsoft.Maui.Controls.ControlTemplate> property of a <xref:Microsoft.Maui.Controls.ContentView> derived custom control, or a <xref:Microsoft.Maui.Controls.ContentPage> derived page, the visual structure defined for the custom control or page is replaced with the visual structure defined in the <xref:Microsoft.Maui.Controls.ControlTemplate>.

 For example, the `CardViewUI` custom control defines its user interface using the following XAML: